oieeaaaa/joimee/pages/works/posts/when-to-start.md

 I like to end this post with a quote from Napoleon Hill.

 > The subconscious mind makes no distinction between constructive and destructive thought impulses.
 It works with the material we feed it, through our thought impulses.
-The subconscious mind will translate into reality a thought driven by fear, just as readily as it will translate into reality a thought driven by courage or faith.
+The subconscious mind will translate into reality a thought driven by fear, just as readily as it will translate into reality a thought driven by courage or faith. — H. Napoleon